tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Values listed as RESERVED may not be used.
 They were used in SSLv3.

-Note: It is a fatal handshake_failure alert for an anonymous server to request client authentication.
+Note: It is a fatal "handshake_failure" alert for an anonymous server to request client authentication.